fousk/cs-apx/README.txt

-CS-APX is under development and will not work (yet)
+CS-APX is under development.
+Connection to server and reading of signals is implemented.